GoogleCloudPlatform/mqtt-cloud-pubsub-connector/docs/authentication.md

 The **MQTT <-> Cloud Pub/Sub Connector** supports securing a comminication channel using a SSL/TLS certificate.
-For more information about how to provide a certificate and configure the **MQTT <-> Cloud Pub/Sub Connector** to use that certificate to secure the connection to the MQT broker, refer to the [Apache Camel Paho MQTT 5 component documentation](https://camel.apache.org/components/latest/paho-mqtt5-component.html).
+For more information about how to provide a certificate and configure the **MQTT <-> Cloud Pub/Sub Connector** to use that certificate to secure the connection to the MQTT broker, refer to the [Apache Camel Paho MQTT 5 component documentation](https://camel.apache.org/components/latest/paho-mqtt5-component.html).

 ## Authenticate against Cloud Pub/Sub